Codes of Conduct

-The Ethical Standards in Public Life etc. (Scotland) Act 2000, as amended, established the Standards Commission for Scotland and the post of Commissioner for Ethical Standards in Public Life in Scotland (ESC).
+The Ethical Standards in Public Life etc. (Scotland) Act 2000, as amended, established the Standards Commission for Scotland and the post of Ethical Standards Commissioner (ESC).
 The Standards Commission and ESC are separate and independent, each with distinct functions.
 Complaints of breaches of these Codes are investigated by the ESC and adjudicated upon by the Standards Commission.

 The independence of the investigatory role undertaken by the ESC and the adjudicatory role undertaken by the Standards Commission is a crucial principle.
-Neither organisation has an oversight function in respect of the other.
-The reason for, and benefit of, the separation of functions between the two distinct organisations is to ensure impartiality, fairness and objectivity in the decision-making process.
+The reason for, and benefit of, the separation of these functions between the two distinct organisations is to ensure impartiality, fairness and objectivity in the decision-making process.

 The Standards Commission does not have the power to investigate a complaint unless it has been referred to us by the ESC.
 Therefore, if you wish to make a complaint about a councillor or member of a devolved public body, you must make it to the ESC.
 Information on how to do so is available on the ESC's website at http://www.ethicalstandards.org.uk/.
 Alternatively, please contact their office on 0300 011 0550.

-Before making a complaint, you may wish to review the Codes of Conduct, which can be found here.
+Before making a complaint, you may wish to review the Codes of Conduct.
 It is important to note that the key principles within the Codes of Conduct are there for guidance.
-Councillor and members of devolved public bodies should ensure that they have regard to, and follow, these principles.
+Councillors and members of devolved public bodies should ensure that they have regard to, and follow, these principles.
 However, a breach of one or more of the key principles does not in itself constitute evidence of a breach of the Code of Conduct.